hongboooo/hongboooo.github.io/_pages/about.md

 # About Me<a id="About"></a>

+Hi!
+My name is Zhuoyi Cheng (程卓艺).
 I am a second year Master student in the school of Software Technology at Zhejiang University.
 I'm working with [Prof. Lingyun Sun](https://scholar.google.com/citations?user=zzW8d-wAAAAJ&hl=en&oi=ao) at the [International Design Institude (IDI)](http://www.idi.zju.edu.cn) of Zhejiang University.
-My current research seeks to enable AI agent as a design collaborator.
-I am interested in delineating human-AI collaborative dynamics in the design process to develop appropriate design collaboration strategies for AI agents.
+My current research seeks to enable AI agent as a collaborator in the design context.
+I am interested in delineating human-AI collaborative dynamics in the collaboration process, which helps develop guidelines to navigate the design of human-AI collaborative systems.

 <div class="separate-section common-paragraph"></div>